elliotcm/libpattalk/influencing users shorthand.md

 * Programming is the act of building tools
 * NOT TOOLING
+* building tools to solve a specific problem on a given scale

 * fractal nature, concentric self-similarity
 * system- applications- modules- classes- methods; all solve problems at different scales.

 * Ability to decide whether and how a tool solves a problem is the biggest barrier to reuse and adoption
+* if it takes time to figure out a class, give up and make your own